comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 Okechukwu Chinomnso
 ```

-During the course of uploading my test plan, I learnt sbout mark down tables and how to convert to mark down tables.
+During the course of uploading my test plan, I learnt about mark down tables and how to convert to mark down tables from csv files.

 Evaluation
 -----------